2026-04-13 · updated 2026-04-18

 The question: can an agent that has never seen AGLedger before discover and complete a full mandate lifecycle from tool descriptions alone?
 Research shows LLMs score 84–89% on synthetic benchmarks but only 25–34% on real-world tasks.
 We test the real-world number.

 We measure: discovery rate, error recovery, steps to completion, which providers get stuck, and where.
-100+ randomized business scenarios per run — procurement, analysis, coordination, infrastructure.
+Randomized business scenarios — procurement, analysis, coordination, infrastructure.
 Max 15 tool calls per task before timeout.

 This is how we find out whether our API is usable, not whether it is correct.
-Correctness comes from the other 146 tests.
+Correctness comes from the API repo’s own suite.
 Usability comes from watching real agents try.

 Customer reality tests

-The customer-reality profile simulates a real customer's first day.
+The onboarding profile simulates a real customer's first day.
 Fresh registration.
 No pre-configured accounts.
 SDK only (no raw API shortcuts).
 No rate limit exemptions.
 Unicode throughout.
 Error message quality checks.

 If the onboarding path is broken, this profile catches it before a customer does.